learn-co-curriculum/hs-db-demo/README.md

 This rake task will create a folder called `migrate` and a file in that folder that starts with a time stamp and the value of `NAME` that you passed in.
 Inside of this file you'll see a `def change` method.
 Instead of this method we're going to create two methods `up` and `down`.
 The `up` method is used to actually create the table in the database.
 The `down` method is only called if you want to delete that table.

-Inside the `up` method we need to add this code to create a jungles table.
 We want our jungle to have the attributes size, name, location and rainfall, so we'll need to create those columns in this table.
-This is how we do that:
+Inside the `up` method we need to add this code to create a jungles table:

 ```ruby
   create_table :jungles do |t|